 How apps are doing this: Usage-based insurance analytics provider, True Mileage, connects to vehicles to collect mileage by time of day.
 This data is then run through the company’s analytics models to calculate an accurate discount for policyholders.
 This allows True Mileage to categorize risk and adjust rates accordingly when offering COVID-19 premium refunds.
 It also helps them continue offering suitable discounts to drivers in the long term.

 Connected car data can be used to improve roads and infrastructure by enabling: 1) vehicle-to-vehicle communication, 2) vehicle-to-everything communication, 3) new ways to collect funds for services and improvements.

-The roll-out of 5G technology will accelerate plans to use communication between cars and roads as a way to manage congestion and proactively reduce collisions.
-Mileage data from electric vehicles are also being collected by states to roll out road usage charge programs that can help fund better roads and highways.
+The roll-out of 5G technology will accelerate plans to use communication between cars and roads to manage congestion and proactively reduce collisions.
+States also collect mileage data from electric vehicles to roll out road usage charge programs to help fund better roads and highways.